Home Care Websites: 10+ Design Examples (2026)

 How much does a home care website cost to build?

 A home care website can range from $2,000-$5,000 using a WordPress theme with customization to $15,000-$40,000+ for a fully custom site.
-The biggest cost driver is the number of service-specific and location pages you need for SEO.
 A franchise with 200+ locations will invest significantly more than a single-location independent agency.

 Should a home care website show pricing?